Ecotrust-Canada/hypochondriapp/README.md

-# code-hackathon-entry
+# Hypochondriapp
 Ecotrust Canada's Entry in the CODE Hackathon.
-This repo is likely to be renamed.